GitHub Copilot Shifts to Usage-Based Billing: A Game-Changer for Developers

 Q: How does usage-based billing work?

 A: Usage-based billing charges customers based on actual service consumption rather than a flat rate.
-For developers, this means payment according to how much code they write or how intensively they use features.
+For developers, this means payment according to how much code they write.

-Q: What trends are emerging in developer tools pricing?
+Q: What is the future trend for developer tools pricing?